pbberlin/tools/os/fsi/readme.md

 Then you can switch between hard disk and memory filesystem by changing the instantiation.

+osfs expects unix style paths, even under windows.
+Give it c:/dir/file.

 #### memfs
 Keeps directories and files completely in RAM.
-Good for quick testing.
-Cleanup is included.
+Good for quick testing and fast cleanup.

 You can change the MountPoint of a memfs after its creation, thus storing multiple trees consecutively, but not concurrently.